openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/security/UniversalKeystoreKit/cj-huks-hmac.md

 2. Initialize the key property set.

 3. Call [generateKeyItem](../../../../API_Reference/source_en/apis/UniversalKeystoreKit/cj-apis-security_huks.md#func-generatekeyitemstring-huksoptions) to generate the key.
-For supported HMAC specifications, see [Key Generation](./cj-huks-key-generation-overview.md#supported-algorithms).
+For HMAC-supported specifications, see [Key Generation](./cj-huks-key-generation-overview.md#supported-algorithms).

 Alternatively, developers can refer to the specifications in [Key Import](./cj-huks-key-import-overview.md#supported-algorithms) to import an existing key.